The Complete Guide To Human Resources For Small Business

 Technology has changed the face and scope of human resources.
 Online and social media activity of employees has added entire new categories of rules and restrictions for small businesses, and opened the doors to understanding employees more than ever before.
 Let’s look into a few key areas.

 Stories in recent years of employers digging into potential employee social media activity have scared some people into cleaning up their online presence, despite a growing trend of employers avoiding employees that have no social presence.

 Additionally, there are questions employers cannot ask of their potential or current employees.
 Some employers have tried to circumvent that by using social media research to discover that same information.

-While there is nothing to keep an employer from performing an online search on the web and on specific social networks (53% of employers now do it), be aware that you should not ask a potential or current employee for their social media login information in order to dig into their life.
+While there is nothing to keep an employer from performing an online search on the web and on specific social networks (53% of employers check social media), be aware that you should not ask a potential or current employee for their social media login information in order to dig into their life.
 By doing so, you are likely breaking the social network’s terms of service, and you are crossing the line as far as employee privacy is concerned.

 What an employee puts out for the public to see might be open game (but not always), but forcing an employee to turn over passwords or insist that they add you as a friend in order to gain access to private information is not acceptable.
 States are individually passing laws to make this a legal issue.
 Despite this, a 2015 Harris Poll revealed that 35% of employers send friend requests to potential employees.